-- (1) Source of funding; location of work.
+(1) Source of Funding; Location of Work.
 This Ordinance shall apply to all employment with any of the Hannahville Indian Community agencies, enterprises or programs.
-Where the work being performed is upon tribal trust or tribal fee-owned lands, or upon roads within or providing access to tribal lands, this Ordinance will apply to major contractors and sub-contractors with the Tribe whose contractual relationship with the Tribe involves payment with, or the expenditure of, tribal funds, federal funds allocated for the benefit of the Tribe, federal pass-through funds available to the Tribe through state or other grant activities, and/or, programs, and where the work being performed provides a direct benefit to the Tribe. - (2) Employment, contracting covered by preference.
-The Tribal Council, tribal Boards, Committees, Directors, Managers, Supervisors and other persons participating in decisions relating to hiring, promotion, training, transfers, overtime, retention, (layoffs), contracting and subcontracting shall, to the maximum extent practicable, give preference to qualified Indian-owned enterprises, to tribal members and descendants of the Hannahville Indian Community, and, where required by federal law, to other Indians who are members of other federally recognized Indian tribes and their eligible descendants.
-Specifications in regard to those protected by the preference and the priority in which the preference is to be given, absent prohibitions by applicable law, are to be found in section 5.1.106 of this Ordinance.
+Where the work being performed is upon tribal trust or tribal fee-owned lands, or upon roads within or providing access to tribal lands, this Ordinance will apply to major contractors and sub-contractors with the Tribe whose contractual relationship with the Tribe involves payment with, or the expenditure of, tribal funds, federal funds allocated for the benefit of the Tribe, federal pass-through funds available to the Tribe through state or other grant activities, and/or, programs, and where the work being performed provides a direct benefit to the Tribe.

-- (3) Limitations.
+- (2) Employment, Contracting Covered by Preference.
+The Tribal Council, tribal Boards, Committees, Directors, Managers, Supervisors and other persons participating in decisions relating to hiring, promotion, training, transfers, overtime, retention, (lay-offs), contracting and subcontracting shall, to the maximum extent practicable, give preference to qualified Indian-owned enterprises, to tribal members and descendants of the Hannahville Indian Community, and, where required by federal law, to other Indians who are members of other federally recognized Indian tribes and their eligible descendants.
+Specifications in regard to those protected by the preferences and the priority in which the preferences are to be given, absent prohibitions by applicable law are to be found in §§ 5.1.105 and 5.1.106 of this Ordinance. - (3) Limitations.
 Preferences shall not be applied in the following circumstances: - (a) Violations of applicable law.
-Where it would violate provisions of the tribal Constitution, other tribal law or policy, including, but not limited to, the Hannahville Indian Community Drug and Alcohol Policy, or other applicable federal, tribal, or state law or regulation.
+Where it would violate provisions of the tribal Constitution, other tribal law or policy, including, but not limited to, the Hannahville Indian Community Drug and Alcohol Policy, or other applicable federal, tribal, or state law or regulation, these priorities shall not be applied.
 Specifically, where federal or other funding sources require that Indian preference be applied, tribal preference shall not be applied.
-However, recruiting efforts will be targeted toward those eligible persons living on or near the Hannahville Indian Community tribal lands.
+However, Indian preference recruiting efforts may be targeted toward those eligible persons living on or near the Hannahville Indian Community tribal lands.